scrumtuous/scrumtuous/aws/practitioner/exam/dumps/question/answer-125.md

 ---
 layout: answer
 title: "This product monitors your applications and automatically "
-blurb: "The question is the official product description of Amazon's AWS Auto Scaling service.
+blurb: "<p>The question is the official product description of Amazon's AWS Auto Scaling service.</p>

-You can learn more about AWS Auto Scaling in the docs."
+<p>You can learn more about AWS Auto Scaling in the <a href="
 quid: 125
 ---